cannatag/ldap3/docs/manual/source/tutorial.rst

 .. sidebar:: Controls vs Extensions

     In LDAP a *control* is some additional information that can be attached to any LDAP request or response while an *extension* is a completely custom request that can be sent to the LDAP server in an Extended Operation Request.
+    A control usually modifies the behaviour of a standard LDAP operation, while an Extension is a completely new kind of operation performed by the server.
-Each server declare which controls and which extendend operation it understand.
+    Each server declares which controls and which extendend operation it understand.
 The ldap3 library decodes the known supported controls and extended operation and includes a brief description and a reference to the relevant RFC in the server.info attribute.

 Let's examine the LDAP server schema::